Once more, I am participating in A Chronic Voice’s monthly linkup.

 Conclusion: I am a bi person with a disability

 Like most people, I want to be loved for who I am, not how I look or what I do.
-I have found the bi community to be very open-minded and supportive, and respectful of my identity as a person with a disability.
+I have found the bi community to be very open-minded, supportive, and respectful of my identity as a person with a disability.

-I choose my partners based upon characteristics that are much more internal than external, and because of my orientation the gender presentation of my partner doesn’t affect my interest in them.
+I choose my partners based on characteristics that are much more internal than external, and because of my orientation, the gender presentation of my partner doesn’t affect my interest in them.

-I currently have a straight male partner and a nonbinary partner who tends to be recognized as female(they use both ‘she’ and ‘they’ pronoun-wise).
-I have also dated a lesbian, a trans man, and others.
+I currently have a straight male partner and a nonbinary partner who tends to be recognized as female(they use both “she” and “they” pronoun-wise).
+I have also dated a lesbian, a trans man, other bi folks, and straight men.
 I have partners with disabilities and have had partners who would not consider that label.